The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Stochastic model

-For a susceptible node $u$, let $X^j_{SI,u}$ and $X^j_{SS,u}$ denote, respectively, the number of infectious and susceptible active $j$-neighbors of $u$.
-Similarly, let $X^j_{\SI,u}$ and $X^j_{\SS,u}$ denote the number of deactivated $j$-neighbors of $u$.
-Also, for an infected node $u$, let $X^j_{IS,u}$ and $X^j_{\IS,u}$ denote the number of susceptible active and deactivated, respectively, $j$-neighbors of $u$.
+For a susceptible node $u$, let $X_j^{SI,u}$ and $X_j^{SS,u}$ denote, respectively, the number of infectious (i.e., infected, not yet recovered) and susceptible active $j$-neighbors of $u$.
+Similarly, let $X_j^{\SI,u}$ and $X_j^{\SS,u}$ denote the number of deactivated $j$-neighbors of $u$.
+Also, for an infected node $u$, let $X_j^{IS,u}$ and $X_j^{\IS,u}$ denote the number of susceptible active and deactivated, respectively, $j$-neighbors of $u$.
 We consider aggregate variables that are the total number of nodes or pairs of neighboring nodes (i.e. dyads) with a given disease status.
-For example, the total number of $j$-edges between susceptible and infectious individuals is denoted $X^j_{SI}$ and is given by $X^j_{SI} = \sum_{u \in S} X^j_{SI,u}$.
-We denote the aggregate dyad counts as vectors in $\mathbb{R}^r$, e.g. $X_{SI} = (X^1_{SI},\hdots,X^r_{SI})$ and likewise for $X_{\SI}$, $X_{SS}$, and $X_{\SS}$.
-Note that $X_{SS}$ and $X_{\SS}$ count the edges twice.
-We let $X(t)= (X_S,X_I,X_{SI},X_{\SI},X_{SS},X_{\SS})(t)$ denote the state of the aggregate stochastic process at time $t>0$ where $X_S$ and $X_I$ denote the number of susceptible and infectious nodes, respectively.
-Note that the number of recovered individuals is given by $X_R = n-X_S-X_I$ and so, for the sake of simplicity, we ignore the equation for $X_R$ throughout.
+For example, the total number of $j$-edges between susceptible and infectious individuals is denoted $X_j^{SI}$ and is given by $X_j^{SI} = \sum_{u \in S} X_j^{SI,u}$.
+We regard the aggregate dyad counts as vectors in ${\bR}^r$, e.g. $\XSI = (X_1^{SI},\hdots,X_r^{SI})$ and likewise for $\XSIT$, $\XSS$, and $\XSST$.
+Note that $\XSS$ and $\XSST$ count the edges twice.
+We let $\X(t)= (X^S,X^I,\XSI,\XSIT,\XSS,\XSST)(t)$ denote the state of the aggregate stochastic process at time $t>0$ where $X^S$ and $X^I$ denote the number of susceptible and infectious nodes, respectively.
+Note that the number of recovered individuals is given by $X^R = n-X^S-X^I$ and so, for the sake of simplicity, we ignore the equation for $X^R$ throughout.
+In addition, we do not keep track of $\bm{X^{II}}$ or the dyads of recovered individuals since the evolutions of the main quantities of interest, $S$ and $I$, are not affected by these variables.
 The transitions for the aggregate process are listed in Table \ref{tab:sidar}.
 We refer to such a process as $SIdaR(r,k)$ in order to emphasize the activation and deactivation events.
 The analysis of this process is complicated, partially due to the aggregation of the nodes that destroys the Markov property (see, e.g. \cite{Altmann1998}).

-Note that, as above, the notation of a dyad subscript (e.g. $X_{SI}$) is understood throughout to denote a (row) vector in $\mathbb{R}^r$.
+Note that the dyad (e.g. $\XSI$) is understood throughout as a (row) vector in $\mathbb{R}^r$.
 Also, with a slight abuse of notation we take multiplication, division, integration and ordering of vectors to be coordinatewise.
 The state variables depend on $n$ but we do not explicitly acknowledge this in our notation.